chandanch/personal-todos-webapp/README.md

 # Personal Todos

 An easy todo manager for managing all todos, a no hassle app!!
-Interactive Todo manager app for all!!
+Interactive Todo manager app for all!!!

 ### Prerequisites